duo-moon/MLOps-components/experiment-tracking/mlflow/README.md

 **2. Create `htpasswd` file**

-Create a `htpasswd` file in the `./mlflow/var/nginx` for nginx server.
+Create a `htpasswd` file in the `./mlflow/var/nginx` directory for nginx server.
 This file will contain username and password in an encrypted format.
 ```bash
 htpasswd -c ./var/nginx/.htpasswd username
 ```